peterzhang41/createPR/README.md

 ### Global Installation
   * Download sample-cpr-config.yaml from release, and modify it according to your own config
-  * download or compile cpr_XXX_XXX binary file and rename to cpr.exe (windows) or cpr linux）
+  * download or compile binary file and rename to cpr.exe (windows) or cpr linux）
   * Windows:
     move binary file to a folder which the path needs to be added or has been in PATH variable
     https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/